Wakhan: Wakhan Corridor

-Agreements between Britain and Russia in 1873 and between Britain and Afghanistan in 1893 effectively split the historic area of Wakhan by making the Panj and Pamir Rivers the border between Afghanistan and the Russian Empire.
-On its south side, the Durand Line agreement of 1893 marked the boundary between British India and Afghanistan.
-This left a narrow strip of land as a buffer between the two empires.
-In the 1880s (1880-1895), under pressure from Britain, Abdur Rahman Khan, the Emir of Afghanistan, imposed Afghan rule on the Wakhan.
-The last Mir of Wakhan, Ali Mardan Khan fled to Chitral, where he was allotted land in Ishkoman Valley.
+The corridor is, in part, a political creation from the Great Game between British India and Russian Empire.
+In the north, an agreement between the empires in 1873 effectively split the historic region of Wakhan by making the Panj and Pamir Rivers the border between Afghanistan and the then-Russian Empire.
+In the south, the Durand Line Agreement of 1893 marked the boundary between Afghanistan and British India (now Pakistan).
+This left a narrow strip of land ruled by Afghanistan as a buffer zone between the two empires, which became known as the Wakhan Corridor in the 20th century.